ndidplatform/ndidplatform.github.io/examples/authen-flow.md

 ## Before we start

 To run the authentication flow, there is an issue we must discuss, the onboarding process.
-To visualize the flow, RP,IDP,AS must register themselves (and their customers, for IDP) to the system.
+To visualize the flow, RP,IdP,AS must register themselves (and their customers, for IdP) to the system.
 This is not a part of the flow but has to be done.
 In production, all parties need to contact NDID to add their public key to the system.
 In development, run `NODE_ID=ndid1 npm run initDevKey` after the platform is ready to add their pre-generated keys to the system.